 - Transfers in Greenland Zodiac ekspeditionboats

-- Full pension incl.
+- Full board incl.
 Greenlandic farewell dinner

-- all nights in Greenland
+- all nights in Greenland hostel and nature camp

 - Camping & Zodiac boat gear